aloetesting/aloe/README.md

 * `-s` option for running particular scenarios is renamed to `-n`.
 * Django-related functionality, including the `harvest` command, is moved to a separate project, [Aloe-Django][aloe-django].
+* `terrain.py` has no particular significance.
+It will be imported but only if it exists at the same directory with the other step definition files, and not above it.

 TODO
 ====